Guidance

 Organic and plant products

-Individual organic consignments also require a separate certificate - the Certificate of Inspection for Organic Products - from the relevant control body in the third (non-EU) country.
+Individual organic consignments also need a separate certificate - the Certificate of Inspection for Organic Products - from the relevant control body in the third (non-EU) country.
 You must keep this for at least 2 years after it’s been endorsed.

-For some imported plant products a phytosanitary certificate is required.
+For some imported plant products a phytosanitary certificate is needed.
 You must keep a copy of this at your business premises for at least 2 years.
 You can find out about importing, moving and keeping prohibited material including plants information.

 Fruit and vegetables